DiscountGrocery/myopia-wiki/-Myopia/-Characters/-Player/Duck.md

 ### General
 Duck, a player character in Myopia, is a naive yet charming changeling, with extraordinary performance abilities.

 While in his true changeling form, Duck is average height, with somewhat lanky proportions.
 His skin is snow white and his hair is curly and ash-gray.
-His eyes are stark and stormy gray.
+His eyes often lack pupils.
 However, his form is subject to the desire of his shape-shifting abilities.

 Duck's attire is a ['shiftweave'](https://eberron.fandom.com/wiki/Shiftweave) toga and waist cape, usually colored a deep Saxe blue.
 Duck's fashion sense is gaudy and extravagant, always manipulating his shiftweave to dress the part.
 Other accessories include: a golden cape, sandals, and under-armor.